truenas/documentation/content/en/hub/tasks/advanced/virtual-machines.md

 Options for *Serial* or *VNC* connections are available after activating the VM.
 If the *VNC* connection screen appears garbled, try adjusting the VNC device resolution.

+Using the Stop button will cleanly shutdown the running VM.
+Using the **Poweroff** Button will immediately halt the vm, similar to holding the powerbutton on a computer for 10 seconds.